-After finishing my surgical training, I realized an enormous gap existed in both medical and surgical care specific to the gay community.
-Furthermore, there was a complete disconnect between scientific principles and sexual practices.
+After finishing my surgical training, I realized an enormous gap existed in both medical and surgical care specific to the LBGT community.
+Furthermore, there was a complete disconnect between scientific principles and what we do in the bedroom.
 That’s why I decided to go down the osteopathic medical route: because it approached medical ailments holistically rather than narrowly.
 Timing is everything, and the broader arc of our community also shaped my development as a physician.

-However, once HIV became a chronic condition, my generation became the first out gay generation living in a world where it was finally manageable.
+However, once HIV became a chronic condition, my generation became the first out and proud generation living in a world where it was finally manageable.
 I then thought to myself: there is so much more to our community than a single disease.
 There are a multitude of issues that have never fully arisen or been actualized.
-So I began to wonder who was providing quality care to my community, analyzing specific sexual practices, and delivering preventative, medical, and surgical solutions or guided alternatives?
+So I began to wonder who was providing quality care to my community, analyzing specific intimate practices, and delivering preventative, medical, and surgical solutions or guided alternatives?
 The answer was: no one.

-But in doing this mission-based work, I realized even further that people were using unsubstantiated products before, during, and after they engaged sexually—however that may be.
+But in doing this mission-based work, I realized even further that people were using unsubstantiated products before, during, and after they got intimate—however that may be.
 And why was this?
 It was simple!
 Appropriate products didn’t exist either.
 And this disparity brings us back full circle to its potential culprit in STD and HIV transmission.

 We finally have the vision to be thinking about the future.
 And that’s why we call ourselves Future Method.
 We are the future.
 Join us.

 The views expressed in this article intend to highlight alternative studies and induce conversation.
 They are the views of the author and do not necessarily represent the views of Future Method, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.